Beyond the Campus

 - Cape Town (South Africa)

 For twenty years, Stanford has been involved with the Kyoto Consortium for Japanese Studies.
 KCJS is an advanced study opportunity on Japanese language and culture, and takes place alongside our overseas study campus in Kyoto.
 This program is administered by Columbia University and brings together students from more than a dozen American universities.

 As with the Stanford-run study abroad campuses, courses and financial aid will transition seamlessly for students who are awarded one of the semester spots at one of these two programs.

-Overseas Seminars are three-week courses where 12-16 students are led by faculty members to the far reaches of the earth. are three-week courses that take place during the summer.
-Classes of 12-15 students are taught by Stanford faculty at various locations around the world.
-Seminar locations and topics change each year and provide undergraduates with alternative study abroad opportunities.
+Overseas Seminars are three-week courses where 12-16 students are led by faculty members to the far reaches of the earth.
+These intensive academic experiences are treasured among Stanford undergraduates, as they do not interrupt the Academic Calendar.
 Seminar locations and topics change each year.

 The Bing Stanford in Washington Program

 Stanford in Washington gives undergraduates an opportunity to study and learn in the nation's capital.
 Students are individually placed in a substantive internship that enables them to work closely with individuals in Washington's wide range of governmental, non-governmental and cultural organizations.
 Students also enroll in seminars taught by national policy experts and Stanford faculty.
 Students have ample opportunities to interact with illustrious D.C. figures and local alumni, and take advantage of Washington's vast cultural resources.
 The rich cultural program includes opportunities to attend performances of the opera, symphony and theater, museum tours, and field trips to east coast historical sites.